Today we announced the appointment of Anne Raimondi as our new Chief Operating Officer and Head of Business.

 As we wrap up, Chris, do you have any words of advice for Anne as she takes on her new role as COO?

-Chris: When I first talked to Dustin about my potential retirement as a full-time operator to spend more time with my family, we talked about who could take our business and team to the next level, we both immediately and independently thought of Anne.
+Chris: When I first talked to Dustin about my potential retirement as a full-time operator to spend more time with my family and we talked about who could take our business and team to the next level, we both immediately and independently thought of Anne.
 The reason for that is not just her background and deep industry experience.
 It’s also because she’s been actively crafting the strategy with us as a board member for the last couple of years.
 And arguably, most importantly, she has been a longtime Asana customer in multiple cases.

 Anne knows the work management category, our strategy, and our team already so the best advice I have is to grow and empower the team to keep executing.
 We’ve co-created a strategy and plan to take Asana to the next level.
 The wind’s at your back, and it’s a perfect storm of goodness.